idso-fa1-pathology/STprep/README.md

 Note that,

-- You'll see the following after `module load spaceranger`, but it doesn't mean the spaceranger version is 1.1.0; it's actually 3.0.1 if using `spaceranger --version` to check
+- You'll see the following after `module load spaceranger`, but it doesn't mean the spaceranger version is 1.1.0; it's actually 3.0.1 if using `spaceranger --version` to check with.

    `Reference data are located in path /rsrch3/scratch/reflib/REFLIB_data/spaceranger-1.1.0`

 - The error logs can be found in .out files.
 If you cannot find the error info in .err files, also check with .out files.